Call Trawicki Today! | (262)820-3450

 Average Contractor-Installed Cost: $140 - $250 per GFCI outlet

-These prices are based on national averages for GFCI outlet installation and material costs.
+*Prices are based on national averages for GFCI outlet installation and material costs.
 For an accurate quote on your unique GFCI installation or repair project, contact Trawicki Electric.
 The cost of GFCI outlet installation may vary depending on the complexity of the job, the number of outlets needed and the location of the installation.

 CONTACT US TODAY